Goldgram/Web-Snippets/README.md

 -built for multiple instances of selectboxes
 -tested cross browser,all modern browsers back as far as IE6 -implements additional max height on list (using modern browsers ie9+)

+ResponsiveAndDynamic-YoutubeOverlay:
+Dynamically adds a youtube embed overlay to page with all responsive dimentions included.
+-buiit using toggle class to create and destroy embed -has 4 responsive steps
+-has optional attribute for additional styling and targeting if needed -tested cross browser,all modern browsers back as far as IE7